limcheekin/embedchain/README.md

 [![](https://dcbadge.vercel.app/api/server/nhvCbCtKV?style=flat)](https://discord.gg/nhvCbCtKV)
 ![PyPI](https://img.shields.io/pypi/v/embedchain)

+> This is the fork of Embedchain to run with OpenAI API compatible [llama-cpp-python Web Server](https://github.com/abetlen/llama-cpp-python#web-server).
+Hence, you can run the Embedchain with any LLMs supported by `llama-cpp-python` package.

+> The notebook `embedchain.ipynb` is created to quick test the integrations is working fine.
+It is tested with [orca-mini-7b.ggmlv3.q4_0](https://huggingface.co/TheBloke/orca_mini_7B-GGML/blob/main/orca-mini-7b.ggmlv3.q4_0.bin).

+> Use of `HuggingFaceEmbeddings(model_name="intfloat/e5-large-v2")` instead of `OpenAIEmbeddings` as the embedding endpoint of the llama-cpp-python Web Server is too slow and using too much compute resources to be usable.
+Hence, you need to install additional dependency, the `sentence_transformers` package in order to run the notebook successfully.

 embedchain is a framework to easily create LLM powered bots over any dataset.

 It abstracts the entire process of loading a dataset, chunking it, creating embeddings and then storing in a vector database.